 The Standard Rules: Coordination of Benefits

-When you turn 65 and are still employed, you have options.
-Generally, if your employer has 20 or more employees, your group health plan is your primary payer and Medicare is secondary.
-You can choose to delay enrolling in Medicare Part B (medical insurance) without penalty while covered by a qualifying group plan.
-However, you should still enroll in Medicare Part A (hospital insurance), as it's usually premium-free.
+When you turn 65 and keep working, you have options.
+Generally, if your employer has 20 or more employees, your group health plan pays first, and Medicare is secondary.
+You can delay enrolling in Medicare Part B without penalty while you have that qualifying group coverage.
+But you should still sign up for Part A—it's usually free.
 For employers with fewer than 20 employees, Medicare typically becomes primary.
-It's crucial to consult with your HR/Benefits department and potentially a Medicare specialist to make informed, personalized decisions to avoid coverage gaps or late enrollment penalties.
+Talk to your HR department and a Medicare specialist to avoid coverage gaps or late penalties.

 The Employer's Challenge and Opportunity

-For employers, employees over 65 represent a significant portion of healthcare spend due to higher utilization and chronic conditions.
-Under a traditional fully-insured or self-funded plan, these "high-cost lives" drive up premiums and claims experience.
-The standard approach is passive-waiting for employees to navigate the shift to Medicare on their own, often with little support.
-This misses a major cost-containment lever: actively and seamlessly transitioning eligible employees off the employer plan and onto a well-designed Medicare solution.
-Doing so can immediately reduce the employer's claims risk and lower overall plan costs.
+Employees over 65 drive a big chunk of healthcare spending, because they use more services and have chronic conditions.
+Under a traditional plan, these high-cost lives push up premiums and claims.
+The default approach is passive: let employees figure out Medicare on their own, with little support.
+That misses a key cost lever: actively moving eligible employees off the employer plan and onto a well-designed Medicare solution.
+Doing that can cut claims risk and lower overall costs fast.

 A Modern, Integrated Approach: The Health-to-Wealth Ecosystem

-- Early Integration: Employees engage with a preventive health platform long before age 65, building healthy habits and earning rewards.
+- Early Integration: Employees join a preventive health platform before age 65, building habits and earning rewards.

-- Data-Driven Identification: A proprietary Readiness Index™ analyzes real behavior and eligibility data to identify which employees should transition to Medicare, projecting the exact savings for the employer.
+- Data-Driven Identification: A proprietary Readiness Index™ analyzes real behavior and eligibility data to pinpoint who should transition, projecting exact employer savings.

 Key Benefits of an Integrated System

-- For the Employee: A guided, supported transition with no loss of benefits; continued access to wellness incentives; often better, more affordable coverage designed for their life stage.
+- For the Employee: A guided transition with no benefit loss; continued wellness incentives; often better, more affordable coverage.

-- For the Employer: Significant reduction in healthcare spend; de-risking of the self-funded plan; improved overall plan metrics; demonstration of genuine care for employee well-being throughout their career lifecycle.
+- For the Employer: Lower healthcare spend; reduced risk on the self-funded plan; better plan metrics; showing genuine care for employee well-being.

-- For the Ecosystem: Maintains a lifelong relationship with the individual, supporting their health and wealth into retirement through aligned pharmacy, supplemental benefits, and care management.
+- For the Ecosystem: A lifelong relationship through retirement, with aligned pharmacy, supplemental benefits, and care management.

 Actionable Steps for HR and Benefits Leaders

-If you're managing a benefits program, proactively addressing the over-65 population is a strategic imperative.
-Start by auditing your workforce demographics to understand the size of this group.
-Then, evaluate your current vendor partnerships: Do they offer a seamless, integrated Medicare transition service, or is it a disjointed handoff?
-Look for solutions that provide data-proof of savings, not just promises, and that prioritize the employee experience to ensure high participation rates.
-The goal is to make the path to Medicare a natural, positive next step within your benefits continuum, unlocking value for your company and your employees simultaneously.
+If you run a benefits program, addressing the over-65 population is smart strategy.
+Start by auditing your workforce demographics to see how many people are in this group.
+Then check your vendors: do they offer a seamless Medicare transition service, or just a disjointed handoff?
+Look for solutions that provide data-proof of savings, not just promises, and that prioritize employee experience to ensure high participation.
+The goal: make Medicare a natural, positive next step within your benefits continuum, unlocking value for everyone.

-In conclusion, healthcare benefits for those over 65 don't have to be a confusing liability.
-Through strategic design and integrated technology, this transition can be transformed into one of the most powerful levers for reducing healthcare costs while fulfilling the mission of building employee health and wealth-together.
+Healthcare benefits for people over 65 don't have to be confusing.
+With strategic design and integrated technology, this transition can become one of your most powerful levers for reducing costs while building employee health and wealth—together.